 A Sony-made, PS3 controller (Dualshock 3 or Sixaxis (I was unable to find a strictly Sixaxis controller)).

-A Bluetooth dongle: The wiki page for using a PS3 controller will have a list of compatible dongles (although note that in the video I mention that one of the “supported” dongles doesn’t in fact work).
+A Bluetooth dongle: UPDATE: Go here for the list of dongles confirmed working by the developers.
+The wiki page for using a PS3 controller will have a list of compatible dongles (although note that in the video I mention that one of the “supported” dongles doesn’t in fact work).
 Here are the two I have: The black one (working) and the green one (not working, although listed as compatible).
 These are also confirmed working (by the developers): Kingston and Zoom.

 The Software (besides the Arduino IDE):